AndyYuen/permitting/README.md

 It is assumed that the customer has already set up a working RHPAM environment with Business Central and Kie-server.

 # 3. Scope changes
-Following the assignment story line, the Consultant had an agreement with the customer on the POC scope changes.
+Following the story line, the Consultant had an agreement with the customer on the POC scope changes.
 They are:
 ## 3.1 Use of RHPAM Data Modeller to re-create the Domain Model
 The reasoning behind this decision is that the Solar Village domain model for the POC is so simple, it is just as simple to duplicate it in Business Central's Data Modeller.
 At the same time, the customer is happy to be introduced to use a new tool.